MyHouse.wad: Contents

 Further, more secretive areas can require greater effort to access.
-Eventually the player can discover a large, looping forest road with a Shell gas station, where a car plays "Subways of Your Mind" (Note: At the time of the mod's release, the song was considered "The Most Mysterious Song on the Internet") on loop.
-The mirrored house provides access to "Sllahrednu", a flipped version of Doom IIs second level, as well as to a mirrored version of the aforementioned "Gas Station".
+Eventually, the player can discover a large, looping forest road with a Shell gas station, where a car plays "Subways of Your Mind" (Note: At the time of the mod's release, the song was considered "The Most Mysterious Song on the Internet") on loop.
+The mirrored house provides access to "sllahrednU", (Note: Backwards for "Underhalls", the second level of Doom II) a flipped version of Doom IIs second level, as well as to a mirrored version of the aforementioned "Gas Station".
 Dying and leaving the game idle afterwards takes the player to a circular "Hospital" area once per playthrough.
 Furthermore, if the player attempts to traverse MyHouse using noclip mode, going outside of the playable area of the map will teleport the player to an adaptation of The Backrooms.

 These areas, beyond just the Backrooms, are commonly modeled after well-known liminal spaces.
 For example, the Bathhouse resembles one kind known as "poolrooms".

 The player's apparent goal is to retrieve a simple Doom key gating an exit in the driveway.
-However, in the process the exterior doors disappear, preventing the player from leaving.
+However, in the process, the exterior doors disappear, preventing the player from leaving.
 The keys the player picks up eventually become custom items with custom textures and descriptions, and "unlock" new areas by triggering subtle environment changes on pickup.
 Sixteen of these items, known as "artifacts", are required to obtain one ending.

 Areas reference and draw connections to the sketches and journal that accompany the map's download.
 In one instance, the sketch drawing of many dog heads resembling Cerberus is found in the Brutalist House.
-Inside this area are two entities: a domesticated dog, and a hellhound, separated by different scales of the area.
+Inside this area are two entities: a domesticated dog and a hellhound, separated by different scales of the area.
 The two dogs are invariably linked together; if either dog is killed, the other also dies.